heypoom/heypoom/README.md

 - [React Rust](https:/github.com/heypoom/react-rust): Use WebAssembly and Rust in your React apps, from my lightning talk at JSConf.Asia
 - [Visual Binary Editor](https:/github.com/heypoom/visual-binary-editor): A visual binary editor, because hex editors are overrated!
 [See the prototype.](https://visualbin.netlify.app)
 - [Unicode Sprites](https://unicode-sprite.netlify.app): Turn a unicode character into a 4x4 binary matrix.
+- [Mastering Backend Course](https://github.com/phoomparin/mastering-backend): My old TypeScript course back in 2019.
 - [Truth Table to Verilog](https://truth-table-to-verilog.netlify.app): Converts a truth table into Verilog code.
 - [Prototypal Assembler](https://github.com/heypoom/proto-assembler): A Kotlin REPL to play and experiment with assembly.
 - [Advent of Code.rb](https://github.com/heypoom/advent-of-code.rb): Poom's Advent of Code solutions in Ruby.
 - [JWCx Grading](https://github.com/WebmasterCamp/jwcx-grading): Submission grading system with React, Firebase, Ant Design and Redux Saga.
+[See the demo.](https://jwcxi-grading.netlify.app)
 - [JWCx Registration](https://github.com/WebmasterCamp/jwcx-registration-frontend): Registration frontend built with React and Redux Saga.
 - [Launchkey on the web](https://github.com/heypoom/launchkey-web): Use Novation Launchkey on the web.
 - [Talk to Drumpf](https://github.com/heypoom/talk2drumpf): Have a conversation with donald trump.
 Uses web speech recognition API.
+[See the prototype.](https://rump.netlify.app)
 - [Algorithms in TypeScript](https://github.com/heypoom/algorithms-in-typescript): Exploring algorithms and data structures in TypeScript.
 - See my other projects at [https://poom.dev](https://poom.dev).